komikku-app/komikku/README.md

 * Create backups locally to read offline or to your desired cloud service

 Features of TachiyomiSY include:
-* Uses the new Tachiyomi Stable UI
 * Latest tab, store up to 5 sources where you can easily view the latest manga by viewing the tab
-* Hentai features enable/disable, in advanced settings
 * Automatic webtoon detection, allowing the reader to switch to webtoon mode automatically when viewing one
-* Recommendations, from AZ but heavily modified by She11Shocked to use both MAL and Anilist interchangeably
+* Manga recommendations, uses MAL and Anilist, as well as Neko Similar Manga for Mangadex manga(Thanks to Az, She11Shocked, Carlos, and Goldbattle)
 * Lewd filter, hide the lewd manga in your library when you want to
 * Tracking filter, filter your tracked manga so you can see them or see non-tracked manga, made by She11Shocked
 * Search tracking status in library, made by She11Shocked
-* Backup saved searches
-* New E-Hentai/ExHentai features, such as language settings and watched list settings
-* Comfortable grid view
 * Custom categories for sources, liked the pinned sources, but you can make your own versions and put any sources in them
 * Manga info edit
-* Enhanced views for internal and integrated sources
-* Enhanced usability for internal and delegated sources
+* Manga Cover view + share and save
 * Dynamic Categories, view the library in multiple ways
-* Smart background for reading modes like LTR or Vertical, changes the backgorund based on the page color
+* Smart background for reading modes like LTR or Vertical, changes the background based on the page color
 * Force disable webtoon zoom
 * Continue reading button in library
+* Hentai features enable/disable, in advanced settings
 * Quick clean titles

-Inherited from TachiyomiAZ or TachiyomiEH and are included and possibly modified in TachiyomiSY
 * Source migration, migrate all your manga from one source to another
-* Custom hentai sources:
-* * E-Hentai/ExHentai
-* Additional features for some extensions, features include custom description, opening in app, batch add to library:
-* * 8Muses (EroMuse)
-* * HBrowse
-* * HentaiCafe (Foolside)
-* * Hitomi.la
-* * NHentai
-* * PervEden (EN and IT)
-* * Puruin
-* * Tsumino
 * Saving searches
 * Autoscroll
 * Page preload customization
 * Customize image cache size
 * Batch import of custom sources and featured extensions
 * Automatic CAPTCHA solving
-* TriState Filters
-* Infinite history page
-* Search your history page
 * Advanced source settings page, searching, enable/disable all
 * Click tag for local search, long click tag for global search
 * Merge multiple of the same manga from different sources
 * Drag and drop library sorting
 * Library search engine, includes exclude, quotes as absolute, and a bunch of other ways to search
+* New E-Hentai/ExHentai features, such as language settings and watched list settings
+* Enhanced views for internal and integrated sources
+* Enhanced usability for internal and delegated sources

+* Custom sources:
+* * E-Hentai/ExHentai
+* Additional features for some extensions, features include custom description, opening in app, batch add to library, and a bunch of other things based on the source:
+* * 8Muses (EroMuse)
+* * HBrowse
+* * HentaiCafe (inside Foolside)
+* * Hitomi.la
+* * Mangadex
+* * NHentai
+* * PervEden (EN and IT)
+* * Puruin
+* * Tsumino

 ## Download
 Get the app from our [releases page](https://github.com/jobobby04/tachiyomisy/releases/latest).